matthewhilton/map-pathfinder/README.md

 ## Useful functions

 ### `process_map`

 Given a bitmap, converts it into polylines (Array of Vector2is that connect to each other)

 ### `convert_to_astar`

 Converts polylines (usually generated from above function) into an [AStar2D](https://en.wikipedia.org/wiki/A*_search_algorithm) graph

+## Support

+I provide this repository in the hopes it is useful to you.
+However, please not I do not intend to support it outside of any modifications needed for my projects.